 Acceptance by the Canadian Government for permanent residency in no way guarantees employment in one’s preferred profession or any other profession.
 Most got to start all over by volunteering in their field, attending courses to upgrade their skills to be at par with the Canadian requirement and passing various regulatory and licensing examinations.

 Even if one has the language skills in English or French needed to immigrate to Canada, those skills may not be strong enough to work in the preferred profession.
-Most professions and trades require one to be fluent in English or French and to have a strong knowledge of all work-related language.
+Most professions and trades require one to be fluent in English or French and to have a strong knowledge of all work-related languages.

 Canadian employers often do not know how to assess education and work experience from other countries.
 They might prefer one with experience working in Canada.
 Getting that experience is one of the biggest challenges for newcomers.